nasa/harmony-regression-tests/README.md

 1. *`HARMONY_HOST_URL` is the harmony base url for your target environment. e.g. `SIT` would be `https://harmony.sit.earthdata.nasa.gov`*

+1. When testing against a local Harmony installation, where `HARMONY_HOST_URL=http://localhost:3000`, best testing results occur when running the notebook manually on a Jupyter notebook server, rather than via the `run_notebooks.sh` script.

 ### Test in a Browser: